palkan/active_delivery/README.md

 Active Delivery is a framework providing an entry point (single _interface_ or _abstraction_) for all types of notifications: mailers, push notifications, whatever you want.

+Since v1.0, Active Delivery is bundled with [Abstract Notifier](https://github.com/palkan/abstract_notifier).
+See the docs on how to create custom notifiers [below](#abstract-notifier).

 📖 Read the introduction post: ["Crafting user notifications in Rails with Active Delivery"](https://evilmartians.com/chronicles/crafting-user-notifications-in-rails-with-active-delivery)

 <a href="https://evilmartians.com/?utm_source=action_policy">